top of page

 Historically, qualified health plans had to contract with at least 20% of the ECPs in their service areas.
 As of 2023, that number increases to 35%.

-#5: You won’t be denied coverage for old bills that are past due.
+#4: You might be denied coverage for old bills that are past due.

 Previously, an insurance company could decline coverage if you owed them monthly bills that were past due.
-You would’ve had to pay them along with your first bill for the new plan year.
+You might have to pay them along with your first bill for the new plan year.

-That will no longer be the case, although past-due bills can still be referred to a collection agency.
+Past-due bills can still be referred to a collection agency.
 The idea is that denying you coverage goes against what the ACA stands for in the first place: guaranteed health benefits.
-That’ll give you added protection that you didn’t have before.
+You might loose protection that you had before.

 The new laws allow those higher earners to qualify for subsidy that would not have in previous years.
 Example 2018 a couple making $70,000 a year would receive no subsidy and if they received one they would be on the hook from the IRS to pay it all back.
 Now in 2023 Married couples making $180,000 can still receive a subsidy and if they made less than $90,000 could choose a $0 premium plan option.